nijmeijer/domoticz_hih7000_i2c_ftdi/README.md

 Prerequesites
 -------------
-An FTDI USB-I2C module (for example FT232h)
+An FTDI USB-I2C module (for example FT232h), with a HIH7xxx sensor attached to it.

 Limitations
 ------------